 For algorithm 0, the same prefix is advertised with the IP reach prefix TLV and the SRv6 Locator TLV.
-However, a single route entry is programmed in RTM and FIB.
+A single route entry is programmed in the route table and the FIB.

 The prefix of an IGP flexible algorithm locator TLV is never advertised with an IP reach prefix TLV.
-Therefore, the route of the locator TLV is programmed in RTM and FIB.
+Therefore, the route of the locator TLV is programmed in the route table and the FIB.